Positive Culture for Learning at St Teresa's College

 PBL ensures that all young people have the social and emotional skills needed to succeed in school and beyond and assists the College in teaching young people expected social behaviours.

 When implemented with integrity, it is an effective strategy for preventing school-based behaviour problems including violence and bullying.
-Teaching and supporting social behavioural skills creates behavioural health in the young person and contributes to improving the effectiveness of academic support systems.
+Teaching and supporting social behavioural skills creates behavioural health in the young person and improves the effectiveness of academic support systems.

-PBL applies data-based decision-making to improve discipline, academic and social and emotional learning outcomes for learners.
+PBL applies data-based decision-making to improve discipline, and academic and social and emotional learning outcomes for learners.

 Educators at St. Teresa’s College explicitly teach all young people expected college behaviours and provide positive feedback to young people for demonstrating them.
 It is a case of focusing on what we want to see rather than on what we do not want to see.
 This is a fundamental teaching principle.
 Reducing inappropriate behaviour frees up more time for instruction and engagement in learning.